The Best 10-day Itinerary in Iceland

 The Hvitserkur Rock Formation off the Troll Peninsula of Northern Iceland.

-Day seven of your ten-day summer vacation in Iceland will continue to introduce you to the beautiful sites of the north.
+Day seven of your ten-day summer vacation in Iceland will continue to introduce you to the beautiful sites of North Iceland.
 After enjoying Akureyri a little more in the morning, you will set off along the spectacular fjord of Eyjafjordur.

-On rare occasions, elusive creatures like orcas and blue whales also make an appearance.
+On rare occasions, elusive creatures like orcas and blue whales also appear.

-After this, you will continue to travel along the fjords of North Iceland, visiting its beautiful coastal villages and marveling over its landscapes of countryside and mountain ranges, until you reach the Vatnsnes Peninsula.
+After this, you will continue traveling along the fjords of North Iceland, visiting its beautiful coastal villages and marveling over its countryside and mountain ranges landscapes until you reach the Vatnsnes peninsula.

-From the peninsula, you will leave the north and begin to travel through the serene countryside of the west.
+From the peninsula, you will leave North Iceland and begin to travel through the serene countryside of West Iceland.
 Your final destination for today is the beautiful settlement of Borgarnes, a commercial hub in this region.

 Read more